attractivechaos/kann/README.md

   enabled with the `HAVE_CBLAS` macro.

 * Small.
 As of now, KANN has less than 3000 coding lines in four source code files, with no non-standard dependencies by default.
-We encourage developers to put all the KANN source code into their source code trees.

 ### Limitations